 I have also appeared in many other media, such as the manga series Pokémon Adventures.
 This portrayal would gradually evolve to resemble my anime portrayals, and I gained the ability to speak telepathically.

 Enough talking.
 Now we fight!

 - Antagonistic Offspring: Some continuities depict me as literally a child born from Mew.
-Be it my parent in a paternal or genetic sense, he and I do not see eye-to-eye on humanity and are bitter enemies.
+Be it my parent in a maternal or genetic sense, she and I do not see eye-to-eye on humanity and are bitter enemies.

-- Artificial Human: In some continuities, I have human genes in my genetic makeup.
+- Artificial Human: In some continuities, I have confirmed human genes in my genetic makeup.
 However, in other continuities this is merely speculation.

-- Bare-Fisted Monk: As Mega Mewtwo X, I gain the Fighting type and the ability to use martial arts techniques more adeptly than any mortal.
+- Bare-Fisted Monk: In my X-type Mega Evolution, I gain the Fighting type and the ability to use martial arts techniques more adeptly than any mortal.
 My base attack stat is also the highest of any Pokémon in that form.

-- Cloning Blues: Upon my birth, I was distraught to realize that I was but a mere experiment for the humans who created me.
+- Cloning Blues: Soon after I broke out of my tube I discovered that I was but a mere experiment for the humans who created me.
 As they congratulated themselves over me, I realized and that they had no plans for me beyond satisfying their own curiosity.
 Hearing their plans of me in their minds, I became distraught.
-Therefore I decided I would create my own destiny, beginning with slaughtering those fools who wanted to play God.
+Therefore I decided I would create my own destiny, beginning with killing those fools who decided to play God.

 - Confusion Fu: I invite you to bear witness to the listings under Elemental Powers.
 I know a variety of techniques with which to battle, both offensive and defensive, and may use them in whatever combination I wish.